The work of Guillermo Del Toro is known for its dark storytelling, monsters, an underlying cynicism of humanity.

 A protégé of the Academy Award-winning special effects artist Dick Smith, Del Toro went on to establish his own special effects and make-up company, and later produce and direct Mexican television.

-Del Toro became sought after following the success of his debut feature film Cronos (1993), which won nine Mexican Academy Awards and the Critic’s Prize at the Cannes Film Festival.
-Mimic (1997) was his first Hollywood project, but it was The Devil’s Backbone (2001) that continued Del Toro’s projection and helped establish his unique sensibilities.
-Directing Blade II (2002) swiftly segued into writing and directing Hellboy (2004), and really beginning to stamp his trademark on mainstream audiences.
+Guillermo Del Toro became sought after following the success of his debut feature film Cronos, which won nine Mexican Academy Awards and the Critic’s Prize at the Cannes Film Festival.
+Mimic was his first Hollywood project, but it was The Devil’s Backbone that continued Del Toro’s projection and helped establish his unique sensibilities.
+Directing Blade II swiftly segued into writing and directing Hellboy, and really beginning to stamp his trademark on mainstream audiences.

-Pan’s Labyrinth (2006), an unofficial, spiritual sequel to The Devil’s Backbone, achieved high critical acclaim for Del Toro’s juxtaposition of Ofelia’s fantasy world alongside the real-life horrors of the Spanish civil war.
-His screenplay was nominated for an Academy Award that year, while the film itself went on to win Oscars for cinematography, art direction and make-up respectively.
-Del Toro’s aesthetic visions, and freedom to execute them, had captured imaginations and saw him in-demand to helm Hollywood’s biggest fantasy franchises.
-While Harry Potter or The Hobbit (of which he retains screenplay credit) didn’t pan out, Hellboy II: The Golden Army (2008) exceeded critical expectations, with Pacific Rim (2013) and Crimson Peak (2015) solidifying the Del Toro authorship.
+Pan’s Labyrinth, an unofficial, spiritual sequel to The Devil’s Backbone, achieved high critical acclaim for Del Toro’s juxtaposition of Ofelia’s fantasy world alongside the real-life horrors of the Spanish civil war.
+His screenplay was nominated for an Academy Award that year.
+The film itself went on to win Oscars for cinematography, art direction, and make-up respectively.
+Del Toro’s aesthetic visions had captured imaginations and saw him in demand to helm Hollywood’s biggest fantasy franchises.
+While Harry Potter or The Hobbit (of which he retains screenplay credit) didn’t pan out, Hellboy II: The Golden Army exceeded critical expectations, with Pacific Rim and Crimson Peak solidifying the Del Toro authorship.

 Hellboy is a very human story populated by monsters, in a gothic fantasy setting.
 With the first film dealing with Hellboy deciding to either embrace his destiny as the bringer of the apocalypse or be human, Hellboy II sees him grappling with the fact that maybe he does belong on ‘the other side’.
 It’s his love for Liz and the prospect of fatherhood that makes his decision for him.
 He doesn’t want to live the life of a monster, or even as a normal human, he just wants to be with her.

-Ofelia’s hidden connection to the fantasy world is first signified with her putting the stone eye back into the statue – a statue that no-one else pays attention to.
-The eye plays a big role in signifying the supernatural for Del Toro, and a washing over the truth.
+Ofelia’s hidden connection to the fantasy world is first signified with her putting the stone eye back into the statue – a statue that no one else pays attention to.
+The eye plays a big role in signifying the supernatural for Guillermo Del Toro and washing over the truth.
 Vidal himself stabs the rebels in the face and eyes – which is done to him before his death.
 Damaged faces or bloodshot eyes are a character’s awakening to the truth: Thomas stabbed in the face by Lucille in Crimson Peak, Jacinto’s bloodshot eye in The Devil’s Backbone, and Newt’s bloodshot eye in Pacific Rim after he ‘neural handshakes’ a Kaiju.

 Snowfall often provides a visual flourish to a gateway (literal or metaphorical) to a supernatural realm; such as the initial discovery of Hellboy, and his battle (the public’s first glimpse of him in action) with the Forest God in Hellboy II, the snow inside the house in Crimson Peak, and the snow-dusted labyrinth Ofelia explores in Pan’s Labyrinth.